bharnaya/keycloak-openshift-auth-example/README.md

 google-chrome --incognito http://keycloak-keycloak.$(minishift ip).xip.io/openshift-v3-authentication
 ```

 Click on "Openshift V3" and authorize demo app.
-Then register your user and see
+Then register your user.
+After landing on the dummy page you are able to load Openshift profile by clicking a "load" button.